 It is extremely important for their overall development, independence, health, and well-being.

 The key is putting them down “drowsy but awake“.

 Start with naps.
 Make sure they are fed, changed, clean, comfortable, and content.
-Do your routine, place them in their crib and allow them to cry for as many minutes as weeks old they are.
+Do your routine, place them in their crib and allow them to cry only for as many minutes as weeks old they are.

 For example, if they are 8 weeks old, put them down for a nap and let them cry for 8 minutes before going in to comfort them.